brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Clos topologies.
 Consider a route that has 64-way ECMP, which is not uncommon in large datacenter topologies.
 Now consider that one of the 64 paths fails.
 With positive disaggregation, we would advertise 63 more specific routes to the remaining feasily paths.
-With negative disaggregation, we would only advertise one single more specific (negative) route to the single path to be avoided.
+With negative disaggregation, we would only advertise one single more specific (negative) route reporting the single path to be avoided.

 To summarize: disaggregation per-se is not novel in RIFT; disaggregation already existed in